Contact Us for a Free Consultation (818) 781-1570

 The defendant's rights during the extradition phase of a federal case are limited.
 Essentially, the government only has to prove that the person who has been arrested is the correct individual.

 This is known as proving identity and can be accomplished in one of two ways.
-The far more common way to prove identity is that the arrestee simply waives their right to contest identity knowing that it would be futile to dispute that they are the correct individual.
+The far more common way is for the arrestee to simply waive their right to contest identity, knowing that it would be futile to dispute that they are the correct individual.

-Waiving identity might be prudent to speed up the process of extradition or because the government's evidence of identity is simply overwhelming because of fingerprints, photos, or other identifying information which cannot realistically be challenged.
+Waiving identity might be prudent to speed up the process of extradition or because the government's evidence of identity is simply overwhelming, based on fingerprints, photos, or other identifying information that cannot realistically be challenged.

 In other cases, there may be a bona fide issue as to the defendant's identity.
 In a country of hundreds of millions of individuals, it does happen, though it is rare, that an arrestee might seemingly match the physical characteristics.

-Also, there might be a match on the name, date or birth, or other identifiers of the federal criminal defendant but in fact be a completely different person.
+Also, there might be a match on the name, date of birth, or other identifiers of the federal criminal defendant but, in fact, be a completely different person.

-In these cases, the defendant may wish to take advantage of their right to challenge the government's proof as to identity in a formal hearing before a federal judge.
+In these cases, the defendant may wish to exercise their right to challenge the government's proof of identity in a formal hearing before a federal judge.

-Speeding up the process of extradition may ultimately be to the defendant's benefit.
+Speeding up the process of extradition may ultimately benefit the defendant.
 While pending extradition, the defendant will very rarely be released on bond.

 This means that the defendant will remain in federal law enforcement custody until they are transported to the jurisdiction in which the charges have been filed to be arraigned before a federal judge.